brandonladen/Django-Vue-JS_Task-tracker/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the  [LICENSE.txt](LICENSE.txt) file for more details.